-MACHINING TIP: Use of a crosslide accessory plate (P/N 3017) is an inexpensive way to protect the surface of your crosslide table while providing a versatile clamping surface.
-The additional thickness also helps stiffen up your table to handle the additional stresses of milling.
+MACHINING TIP: Use of a tooling plate (P/N 3560) is an inexpensive way to protect the surface of your mill table while providing a flat, versatile clamping surface.

-SQUARING UP YOUR MILLING COLUMN Determining the level of accuracy you really need
+SQUARING UP YOUR MILL

+Determining the level of accuracy you really need

-Squaring up a multi-direction milling column can be a chore if you want "perfection".
+Squaring up a multi-direction mill can be a chore if you want "perfection".
 It is best to determine how accurate the setup must be before you start.
 The larger a close tolerance part is the better the setup required.
 An error of .001" (.025mm) per inch (25.4mm) would be a very small error on a part .4" (10mm) long.
 However, a part that is 5" long would have an error of .005".
 The type of machining that is going to be performed also has a bearing on the quality of the setup.
 As an example, a drilled hole doesn't usually require the quality of setup that would be used for a bored hole, (assuming the hole is being bored for accuracy rather than for lack of a drill of the proper size).
 The amount of work that will be done with the setup should be considered too.
 If your setup is just to do one particular job you only have to set it up close enough to do that job.
 If the setup will accommodate future operations as well, it should be adjusted to the tolerances of the most critical job.
 For example, squaring up a mill and vise to work on a number of precise parts is worth more of your attention than setting up to drill one clearance hole in a noncritical part.